mahanrah/Using-Count-Regression-Trees-to-Predict-the-Number-of-Previous-Car-Owners/README.md

 Download the Irish_UsedCars dataset from Kaggle (https://www.kaggle.com/datasets/ravi23231/irish-usedcars) or any other count dataset, download the required packages, and run the functions

-PACKAGES USED
+REQUIRED PACKAGES

-MASS
-pscl
-glmmTMB
+MASS, pscl, glmmTMB